eladsez/Pokemon-Game/README.md

 ```
 java -jar Ex4_Server_v0.0.jar <caseNum(0 - 15)>
 ```
-4. run the `arena.py` file by openning a terminal in the `Gui` folder which is in the src folder, and run the following command:
+4. run the `arena.py` file by openning a second terminal in the `Gui` folder which is in the src folder, and run the following command:

 ```
 python3 arena.py